rgerosa/AnalysisCode/README.md

       macros/makeCorrHistograms.C : set of functions used to create Transfer factors and variations for the different control regions (also top regions in case needed)

       macros/makeDataHistograms.C : set of functions used to select data and MC events belonging to Z->mm, Z->ee, W->mn, W->en, gamma+jets, SR, ttbar mu, ttbar e.

-Indipendent functions applied selections on signal samples: one function for Higgs invisible vs mH, one function for DM analysis
+      macros/makeSignalHistograms.C: functions used to apply selections on signal samples -> one function for Higgs invisible vs mH, one function for DM analysis

       macros/makeTemplates.C: main code to be run

+      macros/makeSignalTemplates.C: alternative code just to run on signal samples

 To run: